About History Cambridge

 Marni Clippinger

 Marni moved to Cambridge from New York City in 1972 and, since then, she has never wanted to live anywhere else.
 She has an innate fascination with local history, and has long admired the Cambridge Historical Society’s work.
 As the owner of half of a house built in 1873, she has a particular interest in historic buildings and how neighborhoods develop over time.
 In 2018, she retired from the Marketing Science Institute, a Cambridge-based nonprofit business research organization, where she was President and CEO.
-She is delighted to have the opportunity to share her nonprofit management experience as a member of the Cambridge Historical Society’s Governing Council.
+She is delighted to have the opportunity to share her nonprofit management experience as a member of History Cambridge.

 Bruce Irving

 Bruce Irving is one half of the Bigelow/Irving realtor team at Compass in Harvard Square, representing both buyers and sellers in and around Cambridge.
 He also runs his own consulting business, helping homeowners through the complex process of home renovation.
-He produced This Old House and its sister shows for 17 years; is the author of the book New England Icons, about the region’s built environment; writes about architecture for several publications, including Yankee and Design New England; and serves as vice-chairman of the Cambridge Historical Commission.
+He produced This Old House and its sister shows for 17 years; is the author of the book New England Icons, about the region’s built environment; writes about architecture for several publications, including Yankee; and is the former chairman of the Cambridge Historical Commission.
 He’s been in Cambridge since 1988 and lives with his wife in the Strawberry Hill neighborhood.

 Laura B. Roberts

 As a consultant, Laura Roberts works with cultural nonprofits on strategic planning, assessment, staff and board training, and organizational development.
 She teaches museum management at Harvard University and Bank Street College of Education.
 She was executive director of the New England Museum Association and director of education at three history museums in New England.
-Laura is the chair of the board of Central Square Theater in Cambridge, MA. [and a board member at History Cambridge, where she chairs the program committee.]
+Laura is the chair of the board of Central Square Theater in Cambridge, MA.
 She is former chair of the Tufts Art Gallery advisory board and MassHumanities.
 Laura holds an M.B.A. from Boston University and an M.A. from the Cooperstown Graduate Program.